 2. Work out Contractor Pay Rates and Pay Schedule

 Fundamentally, the price that an individual independent contractor will be able to charge depends on the industry they are in, and how competitive their skillset is.

-Furthermore, generally speaking, independent contractors will charge a higher price than an equivalently qualified and skilled employee.
+Furthermore, generally speaking, independent contractors will charge a higher price than equivalently qualified and skilled employees.
 There are a range of reasons why this is the case, these include: